mgymrek/mgymrek.github.io/_posts/2014-12-24-xiongetal-notes.md

 date: 2014-12-31 00:00:00
 ---

-**Summary**: My thoughts on the recent paper by [Xiong et al.](http://www.sciencemag.org/content/early/2014/12/17/science.1254806.full) published in *Science* this month.
+**Summary**: My thoughts on the recent paper by [Xiong et al.](http://www.sciencemag.org/content/early/2014/12/17/science.1254806.full) published in *Science* last month.
 Overall I think this study is very promising in showing how we can build powerful model-based predictions of gene regulation using sequence features.

 ## Summary of the study